-As the first Australian professional entry masters level program, the Melbourne MD creates a new benchmark in 21st century medical education.
+Launched in 2011 as the first Australian medical course at masters level , the Melbourne MD created a new benchmark in 21st century medical education.

-As part of the University of Melbourne’s commitment to rural health, the Melbourne Medical School in the Faculty of Medicine, Dentistry and Health Sciences will be offering a Rural Pathway option to the Doctor of Medicine, where training for the entire degree will be conducted in rural Victoria.
+As part of the University of Melbourne’s commitment to rural health, the Melbourne Medical School in the Faculty of Medicine, Dentistry and Health Sciences offers a Rural Pathway option to the Doctor of Medicine, where training for the entire degree is conducted in rural Victoria.

-The first intake will commence in 2022 and there will be a total of 30 Commonwealth-Supported places (Bonded Medical Places) offered admission into the Doctor of Medicine through the rural pathway.
+The first intake commenced in 2022 with a total of 30 Commonwealth-Supported Places (Bonded Medical Places) offered admission into the Doctor of Medicine through the rural pathway.

 15 places are reserved in each intake for graduates of La Trobe University’s Bachelor of Biomedical Sciences (Medical) degree, based in Bendigo and Albury-Wodonga.
 Students must apply through VTAC or UAC and enquiries should be directed to La Trobe University.

 A further 15 places are available for students who have completed an undergraduate degree and are able to demonstrate their rural origins and continuing commitment to rural life.
 Applications for these 15 places are made directly to the University of Melbourne.
 For more information on the application process for the Rural Pathway please see the How to Apply section.

 For more information, please see the Rural Pathway page.

 As one of the world's premier medical and research institutions, the Melbourne Medical School has strong partnerships with outstanding hospitals in the public and private sectors as well as some of Australia's leading medical research institutes.
 Exciting new developments in the fields of cancer, neuroscience and infectious diseases will enrich the research experiences of our students.